What are the six things all traders need to have?

-This doesn’t mean you should avoid these instruments altogether, but you should calculate the level of risk you are happy to accept and employ risk management tools such as price alerts, stop-losses and trailing stops.
-Remember that, with a stop order, you can still lose more than your risk level if the market gaps or moves suddenly.
+This doesn’t mean you should avoid these instruments altogether, but you should calculate the level of risk you are happy to accept and employ risk management tools such as price alerts and Stop Losses.
+Remember that, with a stop, you can still lose more than your risk level if the market gaps or moves suddenly.

 4. Charting tools